Metta Certificate in Nonviolence Studies

 Coursework also consists of readings, podcasts, videos, reflection questions and weekly assignments to help you apply the concepts introduced.

 The coursework is asynchronous, meaning you do not need to be online at a certain time each week to complete the course.
 We do, however, move at a group pace of one lesson per week.
-Optional office hours are held once a month on Google Hangouts, and discussions take place via a Google Group.
-For more information, click here to view a preliminary version of the 2015 Certificate in Nonviolence Studies Syllabus.
+Optional office hours are held biweekly on Zoom, and discussions take place on our learning platform.

 “I thought this was a great course.
 It provided a good combination of ways to focus on personal growth as well as ways to help grow in service and community.
 The instruction was excellent.
 One of the best parts was interacting with so many amazing individuals committed to non-violence and working and learning with and from them.
 I am happy I took this course and am really grateful for the people at the Metta Center for this opportunity and for the work they are doing.”